pallets-eco/flask-security/docs/spa.rst

     SECURITY_REGISTERABLE = True
     SECURITY_UNIFIED_SIGNIN = True

-    # These need to be defined to handle redirects
+    # These need to be defined to handle redirects - these are part of the apps UI
     # As defined in the API documentation - they will receive the relevant context
     SECURITY_POST_CONFIRM_VIEW = "/confirmed"
     SECURITY_CONFIRM_ERROR_VIEW = "/confirm-error"
     SECURITY_RESET_VIEW = "/reset-password"
     SECURITY_RESET_ERROR_VIEW = "/reset-password-error"
+    SECURITY_LOGIN_ERROR_VIEW = "/login-error"
+    SECURITY_POST_OAUTH_LOGIN_VIEW = "/post-oauth-login"
     SECURITY_REDIRECT_BEHAVIOR = "spa"

     # CSRF protection is critical for all session-based browser UIs